-CRMJ 2010 Introduction to Criminal Justice Sem: F, S, M as needed 3 Lec. hrs. /week
+CRMJ 2010 Introduction to Law Enforcement 3 cr.
+Sem: F, S, M as needed 3 Lec. hrs. /week

 Course provides an historical overview of law enforcement philosophy and practice in the United States.
 Organizational structure and operational procedures of local, state, and federal law enforcement agencies are discussed.
 Limitations on law enforcement processes are highlighted.
 Current trends in law enforcement including function of law enforcement agencies in a pluralistic, multicultural society are evaluated.